Starting Dysport treatment

 Dysport injection therapy is not a cure.
 The effects of each Dysport treatment session will lessen over time, and another treatment session will be needed to reduce the calf muscle stiffness again.

 Your child’s doctor will look at your child’s level of spasticity and spasms to figure out when to schedule another Dysport treatment session, after at least 3 months or longer.
-In the Dysport clinical study, many children were retreated between 4 and 5½ months.
+In the Dysport clinical study, many children were retreated between 4 and 5½ months (16-22 weeks).
 Some children may have a longer (or shorter) time to retreatment.
+The next Dysport treatment should not be given sooner than 12 weeks after the last Dysport treatment sessions.

 Work with your child’s healthcare team to evaluate your child’s progress, and ask them to teach you how to know when it’s time for the next treatment session.